meghashyamc/first-practice-projects-go/leypaPract/README.md

 <b>Practice project that helps store data in and retrieve data from IPFS.</b>

+NOTE: As I look back at this (an year later), I see that the naming conventions I've used are definitely not great. 'lepyaPract' itself doesn't make much sense.

 Supports these commands:

 <b>/add</b> (Enter arg as key and upload file)